Principality of Yaroslavl

-The Principality of Yaroslavl (Ярославское княжество) was a principality with its capital in the city of Yaroslavl.
+The Principality of Yaroslavl (Ярославское княжество) was an independent principality with its capital in the city of Yaroslavl.
 It existed from 1218 until 1463 (de jure until 1471) when it became part of the Grand Duchy of Moscow.

 History

 Foundation

 The Principality of Yaroslavl separated from Vladimir-Suzdal when the sons of Konstantin Vsevolodovich divided his lands upon his death.
 Vsevolod Konstantinovich inherited the lands around Yaroslavl on both banks of the Volga River with its feeders — the Mologa, the Yukhot', the Ikhra, the Sit', the Sheksna and Lake Kubenskoye.

 In 1238, the city was sacked by the Mongols during the Mongol invasions.
 In the Battle of the Sit River on March 4, 1238, Vsevolod Konstantinovich was killed and the Russians were defeated.
 As the result, the Mongol-Tatar yoke was established on the Principality of Yaroslavl and all the lands of northeastern Rus'.

 In 1262, an uprising against the Mongol tribute collectors ended in the killing of all the local Tatars.
 The punitive attack was prevented by Alexander Nevsky, who went to the Golden Horde for negotiations.